igordotsenko/Army-Java/README.md

 <b>Summary</b>

 Study project which is still being developed.
-Library for turn-based strategy which is close to Heroes of Might and Magic III battle.
+Library for turn-based strategy which is close to Heroes of Might and Magic III battle mechanic.

 <b>General description</b>